Elzawawy/eight-puzzle-solver/README.md

 <p align = 'center'>Made with :heart: by <b>Amr Elzawawy</b> and <b> Rami Khafagi</b></p>
 <p align='center'><img src='https://miro.medium.com/max/924/1*YxeZJzfhW4kn5O5wAGbkIg.gif'/></p>

+This work was developed in assignment 1 for *AI Course Fall 2019/2020 offering at AlexU Faculty of Engineering*.

 ## About 8-Puzzle Game
 An instance of the 8-puzzle game consists of a board holding 8 distinct movable tiles, plusan empty space.
 For any such board, the empty space may be legally